ThriledLokki983/mono-workspace/README.md

 1. Follow the established ESLint and Prettier configurations
 2. Use TypeScript for all new code
 3. Import shared types from `@mono/types` instead of duplicating
-4. Add shared components to `@mono/ui`
+4. Add shared components to `@mono/ui` with React Aria integration
+5. Ensure components meet WCAG 2.1 AA accessibility standards
+6. Use existing design tokens from the Open Props system
-5. Update type definitions when adding new interfaces
+7. Update type definitions when adding new interfaces
-6. Test changes across affected packages
+8. Test changes across affected packages
+9. Verify keyboard navigation and screen reader compatibility
-7. Ensure all linting and formatting checks pass
+10. Ensure all linting and formatting checks pass
-8. Run `yarn build` to verify TypeScript compilation
+11. Run `yarn build` to verify TypeScript compilation

 ## 🔍 Troubleshooting